• Skip to main content

 • Preheat oven to 180 C/ 160 C fan and lightly grease your mini muffin moulds with some vegetable shortening.

-• Stir in the pumpkin puree and water.
+• Stir in 150 grams pumpkin puree and 90 ml water.

-• Sift over the flour and bicarbonate of soda and stir until well combined.
+• Sift over 265 grams plain flour and 1 tsp bicarbonate of soda and stir until well combined.

-• Spoon into the prepared muffin tins (or divide in half spooning half into one tin and the remaining batter into a greased loaf tin).
+• Spoon into a prepared muffin tin (or divide in half spooning half into one tin and the remaining batter into a greased loaf tin).

 • Bake in the centre of the oven for 20 minutes (60 minutes for the loaf, if making).